Enterprise Architecture vs. Solution Architecture – An Overview

 Enterprise Architects excel in mastering metadata, taking a holistic approach, ensuring alignment with strategies and principles, and collaborating closely with the portfolio office, risk management, and security teams.

-How Does Enterprise Architecture Add Value?
+How does Enterprise Architecture add value?

-Enterprise Architecture helps organisations convert strategies into roadmaps and planning, realising these strategies through solution architecture and initiative planning.
+EA helps organisations convert strategies into roadmaps and planning, realising these strategies through solution architecture and initiative planning.
 It consistently checks for alignment with architecture principles and strategic goals.
 The value delivered includes:

 - Applications: Building roadmaps in collaboration with the organisation to phase out outdated technologies and applications while enhancing innovation as a key metric.